Written on my 40th birthday

 I went into complete remission in January 2004 and have been totally clear to this day.
 As Matthew turns 8 soon – so will my period of complete health.

 I go back every six months currently – to the Royal Marsden hospital for a blood test.
 I get nervous before, but have been skipping out of the hospital for 8 years.
-It’s the most sobering experience sitting in the waiting room and explains why I get so cross when I see the ‘yoof of today’ smashing the place up on the news with no regards for themselves or society.
+It’s the most sobering experience sitting in the waiting room and explains why I get so cross when I see people wasting their lives.

 Has the experience changed me?